-The preparation of the Company's consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, and expenses, as well as the related disclosures of contingent assets and liabilities.
-Estimates are used to determine the fair value of the preferred stock tranche rights liability and anti-dilution warrants liability, the fair value of profit certificates, common stock and stock-based awards and other issuances, accruals for research and development costs, useful lives of long-lived assets, probability of repayment for grants repayable, and uncertain tax positions.
-Actual results could differ materially from the Company's estimates.
+The preparation of the Company's consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, and expenses, as well as the related disclosures of contingent assets and liabilities.
+The Company bases its estimates and assumptions on historical experiences, when available, and on various factors that it believes to be reasonable under the circumstances.
+The Company evaluates its estimates and assumptions on an ongoing basis.
+Actual results could differ materially from these estimates.